vmmc2/Bleach/README.md

   * __Arithmetic__
   * __A little control-flow (what does "little" even mean in this context?)__
   * __The ability to allocate arbitrary amounts of memory__
+* __What is the formal and precise definition of scope in the programming language field?
+The author, Bob Nystrom, says, in chapter 11, that scope is a set of declarations.
+Therefore, if two sets don't have the same declarations, then they are not the same scope.
+Is this correct?__

 ## Roadmap